bcgov/sso-switchover-agent/README.md

 When keycloak comes back online in Gold and passes the health check, the GSLB will immediately send traffic back to the Gold cluster.
 Any changes made to the database while traffic was sent to the GoldDR cluster will be lost.

 To put the GoldDr deployment back in standby mode we can run the deployment action "Deploy Keycloak resources in Gold and GoldDR".
 There may be issues with synching the transaction logs (`xlogs`).
-If that occurs delete the GoldDR resources and reinstall. (config files and PVCs as well)
+If that occurs, delete the GoldDR resources and reinstall. (config files and PVCs as well)
 <!-- Pending deletion -->
 <!-- When the Gold cluster is back in a healthy state, you will need to manually trigger the switchover from Gold DR to Gold.
 This process is not automated by the switchover agent because it will cause a 10 to 15 minute outage for users and it may be best to delay the restoration until a low traffic time of day.